 Acupuncture is an integrative treatment increasingly accepted by even conventional doctors.
 As detailed in a rigorous meta-analysis from 2012, it can help manage not only chronic pain (including fibromyalgia, osteoarthritis, and sports injuries) but can provide relief from migraines and arthritis.

 TENS stands for Transcutaneous Electrical Neural (Nerve) Stimulation.
-TENS units are usually a pocket-size, portable, battery-operated device that sends electrical impulses to certain parts of the body to block pain signals.
+TENS units are usually pocket-size, portable, battery-operated devices that send electrical impulses to specific body parts to block pain signals.
 The electrical currents produced are mild but can prevent pain messages from being transmitted to the brain and may raise the level of endorphins (natural pain killers produced by the brain).
 It is highly suggested to be under the care of a knowledgeable healthcare professional while using a TENS Unit.

 PRP Therapy is an emerging biologic tool in orthopedic and regenerative medicine.
 Platelets may be small in size, but they are an intricate part of your body’s healing process.
 When an injury occurs, one of the first repair cells to travel to the injury site is platelets.
 Platelets are rich in many different growth factors.
 These growth factors help attract other repair cells to the injured area.
 The repair cells are thought to stimulate the healing process.
 By increasing the concentration of platelets (platelet-rich plasma – PRP) in the injury site (tendon, ligament, muscle tear, or joint), tissue healing is greatly encouraged.
 Many people experience back pain relief from PRP.